As part of the 125th Anniversary of CHI, we recognize these Icons and the many others who embodied the ideal of

 Elwood

-Four Alpha Sorority Chapters- Kappa Delta, Sigma Sigma Sigma, Zeta Tau Alpha, and Alpha Sigma Alpha
+Four Alpha Sorority Chapters- Kappa Delta, Sigma Sigma Sigma, Zeta Tau Alpha, Alpha Sigma Alpha

 Green Class